 One of Southern Minnesota’s most popular bands, the Lost Walleyes have been entertaining Minnesota music-goers for more than 35 years.
-Based in Mankato, this acoustic offshoot of City Mouse, the Walleyes are Ron Arsenault, Billy Steiner and Dave Pengra.
+Based in Mankato, this acoustic offshoot of City Mouse (usually) consists of Ron Arsenault, Billy Steiner and Dave Pengra.

 With a wide range of influences and artists covered, the band also pitches in original music that keeps every performance fresh.
 Top-notch instrumentation combined with solid harmonies make the Lost Walleye Orchestra one of the best bets in southern Minnesota music.

 Minnesota Traditional Morris Dancers

 Injecting the party with the boisterous arts of drinking and dancing, the Minnesota Traditional Morris is a men’s English folk dance team that never fails to put the fun into high gear at Morgan Creek Vineyards.

 The Morris style of traditional folk dance is upbeat, ribald movement done to the sounds of violin, pipe and tabor, melodeon or even their own singing.
 A tradition dating back to the Cotswold Hills of central England, the Morris style is alive and well in Minnesota.
 You’ll find it happening at events such as the Marine on St. Croix May Festival, the Minnesota Renaissance Festival, Fourth of July parades and, of course, Morgan Creek Vineyards, where the dancers have been performing since 1999.

 Founded by Violet Kind, the Satori Violet Belly Dancers bring an exotic flair to festivals, performances and other events throughout Southern Minnesota.
 The Mankato-based Satori Violet now hosts between 12-16 weekly dance and yoga classes with seven instructors.
 Discover more at satoriviolet.com